apache/guacamole-server/README-windows-build.md

 The `guacamole-server` Windows build relies on compatibility features provided by Cygwin (most notably, a `fork()` implmentation), and therefore _must_ be built using Cygwin tools.
 Since no Cygwin cross-compilation environment exists, this means that `guacamole-server` can only be built for Windows using the Windows OS.
 This document describes a build that produces a working `guacd.exe`, as well as shared libraries for every supported protocol.

 ## Build Specifics
 In this example, `guacamole-server` was built under Cygwin, on a Windows Server 2022 x86_64 build node.
-Dependencies were installed using packages from Cygwin and MSYS2 (and built from source where no package is available, in the case of `libtelnet`).
+Dependencies were installed using packages from Cygwin and MSYS2 (and built from source where no suitable package is available, in the case of `libtelnet` and `libfreerdp2`).

 ### Build Steps
 1. Install Cygwin (version 2.926 used here)
 2. Install MSYS2 (version 20230718 used here)
 3. Install Cygwin packages:
+    * autoconf
+    * automake
+    * cmake
     * git
-    * make
-    * automake
-    * autoconf
     * gcc-core
     * libtool
+    * libuuid-devel
+    * make
     * pkg-config
-    * libuuid-devel
-    * libwinpr2-devel
-    * libfreerdp2-devel
 4. Install MSYS2 packages:
     * autoconf-wrapper
     * automake-wrapper